Software Engineering: A Modern Approach

 The most fundamental problem in computer science is problem decomposition: how to take a complex problem and divide it up into pieces that can be solved independently. – John Ousterhout

-This chapter starts with an introduction to software design, where we define and emphasize the importance of this activity (Section 5.1).
-Next, we discuss relevant properties of software design.
-Specifically, we cover Conceptual Integrity (Section 5.2), Information Hiding (Section 5.3), Cohesion(Section 5.4), and Coupling (Section 5.5).
-In Section 5.6, we discuss a set of design principles, including Single Responsibility, Interface Segregation, Dependency Inversion, Prefer Composition over Inheritance, Law of Demeter, Open/Closed, and Liskov Substitution.
-Lastly, we explore the usage of metrics to evaluate the quality of software designs (Section 5.7).
+This chapter begins with an introduction to software design, where we define and emphasize the importance of this activity (Section 5.1).
+We then discuss relevant properties of software design.
+Specifically, we cover Conceptual Integrity (Section 5.2), Information Hiding (Section 5.3), Cohesion (Section 5.4), and Coupling (Section 5.5).
+In Section 5.6, we discuss a set of design principles, including Single Responsibility, Interface Segregation, Dependency Inversion, Prefer Composition over Inheritance, Law of Demeter, Open-Closed, and Liskov Substitution.
+Lastly, we explore the use of metrics to evaluate the quality of software designs (Section 5.7).

 5.1 Introduction

 The key strategy for combating the inherent complexity in software design is to create abstractions.
-In Software Engineering, an abstraction is a simplified representation of a given entity.
+In software engineering, an abstraction is a simplified representation of a given entity.
 Despite this simplification, we can interact with and take advantage of the abstracted entity without having to know the details of its implementation.
 Functions, classes, interfaces, and packages are classic abstractions provided by programming languages.

 5.1.1 Example